rithmschool/javascript_fundamentals_solutions/iterators_exercise/readme.md

 // "Coding",
 ```

-- Write a function called `longestFavoriteLanguage` which console.logs the -
+- Write a function called `longestFavoriteLanguage` which console.logs the favorite language with the greatest length for each of the users.

 ```javascript
 longestFavoriteLanguage()